 SloClap’s Absolver is and isn’t one of the best games I’ve played this year.
+It comes under the genre of MMO games.
+If you’re playing MMO games it is worth buying a decent mouse, we recommend you check out the iControlPad review of the best MMO mice for an overview.
 It’s unique take on hand to hand combat is by far the game’s bread and butter and I can’t recall a game where I’ve felt more like I was actually doing martial arts.
 Unfortunately, in between the intense moments of reading opponents moves and firing my own back I found myself wandering around a largely- lifeless, mildly-claustrophobic open world wondering what the game could have been if it had been a bit more fleshed out.
 There are no side quests, no real distractions at all to be found in the world of Adal.
 It’s empty.
 It’s maddening at times.
 But, it’s completely deliberate.

 Absolver’s barely-there story is your character’s rise from a lowly Prospect to Absolver and is as ambiguous as the rest of the game.
 You’ll wander the world, fight all the dudes that need to be fought and rise to the position of Absolver.
 I wish the game’s namesake title held more weight.
 By the time I finished the game I felt like I had learned a lot but barely accomplished anything meaningful.

 For how short it is, the “Boss” encounters are all relatively challenging, especially if you’re going at them solo.
 I lost at least once to each of the bosses I went up against before finally figuring it out what I needed to do to best them.
 All told the campaign took me roughly 5-6 hours to complete.
 The meat of the game is really in the PvP and “Combat deck building” aspects.